AllenInstitute/MIES/README.md

 ### Automatic release package building
 * The release branch, `release/$number` with the highest `$number`, is polled every 3 minutes for changes
-* If changes are detected, a shallow clone is fetched, and inside a checked out git working tree, the release script `tools/create-release.sh` is executed.
+* If changes are detected, a clone is fetched, and inside a checked out git working tree, the release script `tools/create-release.sh` is executed.
 * The result of the release script, called an artifact in CI-speech, is then available as zip package from the [Package section](http://bamboo.corp.alleninstitute.org/browse/MIES-RELEASE/latestSuccessful).
-* The release packaging job can only be run on a linux box (or on a windows box with git for windows installed).
+* The release packaging job can be run on a linux box or on a windows box with git for windows installed.
   This is ensured by a platform requirement for the job.

 ### Compilation testing (Igor Pro 7.x 64bit only)